 You’ve probably heard the Lao Tzu quote, “A journey of a thousand miles begins with a single step.”
 It’s true.
 Very true.
 Advancing on any big goal requires action.
 Results begin with intentional actions.

-As you look at your big goal, you might be feeling overwhelmed at how far you have to go.
-Instead of giving in to self doubt and fear, start thinking critically.
-Think about things that must happen in order for you goal to come to fruition.
+As you look at your big business goal, you might be feeling overwhelmed by how far you have to go.
+Instead of giving in to self-doubt and fear, start thinking critically.
+Think about things that must happen in order for your goal to come to fruition.
 You don’t need to have all the answers, just a few to get you started.
 The key here is to be concrete.
 Be as specific as you can be.
 Be realistic.
 Make a list of small steps that you can start taking that will set you closer (even if it’s just a few inches closer) to where you want to be.
 Examples of concrete steps might look something like this (please note, these are just examples, every situation will require unique steps):

 Even a tiny step toward your goal will put you closer than before you lifted your foot.